JOREBRYS/cloud_storage/README.md

 In this project I use:

   Boost asio - for networking,

   OpenSSL - for hashing user passwords,

   CMake - for linking libraries, geterating a project,

   SQLite - for storage user data.

-Also i work with c++ library filesystem.
+Also I worked with c++ library filesystem.